slugrustle/numerical_routines/README.md

 ## Acknowledgment

-[boost](https://www.boost.org/) provides, among other things, high precision floating point types that made the test programs and helper utility in the integer directory much easier to develop.
+[boost](https://www.boost.org/) provides, among other things, high precision floating point types that made the helper utility and some of the test programs in the integer directory much easier to develop.